wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     In this practical session, you learned:

     - how to submit a FM-12 SYNOP report through the web-app;
-    - how to diagnose and correct simple errors in an FM-12SYNOP report;
+    - how to diagnose and correct simple errors in an FM-12 SYNOP report;
     - the importance of registering stations in the wis2box (and OSCAR/Surface);
-    - and how to use `bufr_dump` to inspect the content of BUFR data.
+    - and the use of the inspect button to view the content of BUFR data.